-The roundtable meeting is intended to provide input to the UN High-level Political Forum on Sustainable Development in July 2018 and participants will take a unique approach and concentrate not on the individual Sustainable Development Goals (SDGs) to be discussed at this UN Forum, but on their interlinkages and interactions.
-The discussion will focus on how science and policy can cooperate to achieve the SDGs, in particular how they can work together to help identify the most important interactions among SDGs, minimise trade-offs among goals, and transform them to synergies to improve economic and social development.
+The roundtable meeting was intended to provide input to the UN High-level Political Forum on Sustainable Development in July 2018 and participants took a unique approach and concentrated not on the individual Sustainable Development Goals (SDGs) to be discussed at this UN Forum, but on their interlinkages and interactions.
+The discussion focused on how science and policy can cooperate to achieve the SDGs, in particular how they can work together to help identify the most important interactions among SDGs, minimise trade-offs among goals, and transform them to synergies to improve economic and social development.

 - Sum up current knowledge about interlinkages among SDGs and where these interlinkages have an important effect on achieving the goals

 - Review strategies for minimising trade-offs and maximising synergies among SDGs, including regulatory reforms and influencing human behaviour

 - Review methods for further identifying critical interlinkages among SDGs

 - Decide on priorities for research needed to better understand and act on critical interlinkages among SDGs